yinxiangshi/SMAPI/README.md

 - To launch SMAPI, launch StardewValleyModdingAPI.exe

 To install mods:
 - To install mods just download the mod's .DLL file, and place it in %appdata%\StardewValley\Mods\.
+Alternatively run the 'run'    program and type %appdata% if you are unable to find the folder
   SMAPI will take care of the rest!

 ## Future Plans
 - Content only mods